CRNCwork/.github/profile/README.md

 Never WORRY about things out of your control.
 Practice minimalism.
 Ditch any vulnerability that causes worry, eg give stuff away.

 LEAD.
 Refuse to ever follow.
-Do not waste time worrying about what others think.
+Who cares what others think!
 Minimize your circle.
 Ditch the victims, worriers, materialists.